 Private counselling is often available at short-notice, and can be brief or long-term therapy.
 Once we have mutually agreed to work together, after the free introductory session, we will normally agree to an initial set of sessions, typically 3 - 6, to start the counselling process.
 You will then decide if you want and are ready for more sessions for longer-term / deeper therapy.

 As a qualified member of BACP, I am fully committed to and observe their professional ethics, standards and codes of practice.
-I am fully insured and have an enhanced DBS (formerly CRB) certificate.
+I am fully insured and have a current & on-going enhanced DBS (formerly CRB) certificate.